-The criteria we will discuss in this section are for two distinct age cohorts; individuals aged 21 years and older and individuals under 21 years of age.
-Each of these cohorts have distinct criteria due to their developmental needs.
-It is important to point out early that a person may begin to receive clinically appropriate outpatient services, so long as https://www.asam.org/asam-criteria/about-the-asam-criteria
+The criteria we will discuss in this section are for two distinct age cohorts: individuals aged 21 years and older6 and individuals under 21 years of age.7 Each of these cohorts have distinct criteria due to their developmental needs.
+It is important to point out early that a person may begin to receive clinically appropriate outpatient services, so long as the person would benefit from the SUD services, even before a diagnosis has been fully articulated and a full ASAM assessment has been completed.

-Section 1396d(r) of Title 42 of the United States Code.
+4 Section 1396d(r) of Title 42 of the United States Code.